Aditi-Tagalpallewar/Secure-transmission-storage-and-retrieval-of-data-in-a-multi-user-data-base-using-cryptographic-alg/README.md

  AES functions by the use of a symmetric algorithm and with a base key size of 128 bits has still proven to be safe against brute force attack and even a super computer would require a billion years to crack AES-128 encryption.

  ### 3. SHA - 256 - Secured Hashing Algorithm -
- It one of the strongest one-way hash functions used to convert a variable size input to a and condensed fixed-size bit string output.
+ It one of the strongest one-way hash functions used to convert a variable size input to a condensed fixed-size bit string output.

  ### 4. Digital signature algorithm -
  To authenticate the identity of the source messages and for non-repudiation.